tailhook/vagga/docs/builders.rst

 ==========

 The ``from_image`` backend downloads image, unpacks it, and uses that as an image for the system.
-Using :ref:`provision` you can install additional packages or do whatever you need to configure system.
+Using :ref:`Provision<provision>` you can install additional packages or do whatever you need to configure system.

 Example Ubuntu image: